65803 Didymos: Exploration

 After two weeks of analysis, NASA announced that the collision shortened Dimorphos's orbital period around Didymos by 32 minutes, far more than the minimum requirement of 73 seconds and the success benchmark of 10 minutes.
 The measurement has an uncertainty of ±2 minutes.

-Another mission to Didymos was approved in November 2019 for a planned launch in 2024, to arrive at Didymos in January 2027.
+Another mission to Didymos was approved in November 2019 and launched in October 2024, with the arrival at Didymos being expected in 2026.
 ESA's Hera mission is planning to survey the dynamical effects of the DART impact and measure the characteristics of the crater made by DART.